-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - · Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be - .
+Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time First-time First-year Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 90 536 33 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 22,388 \$ 17,661 \$ 13,459 Р Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p
+Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 102 498 24 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 22,214 \$ 19,871 \$ 15,354 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p